 - (28) Exposure level indicator

-(29) GPS acquisition status
+- (29) GPS acquisition status

-(30) ISO speed
+- (30) ISO speed

-(31) Highlight tone priority
+- (31) Highlight tone priority

 - (32) Exposure compensation

 - (33) Focus distance display

-- You can set what is displayed for when you press the <INFO> button ([] 388).

-The electronic level is not displayed when the AF method is set to

-- [:+Tracking] or the camera is connected via HDMI to a television.

-- The electronic level, grid lines, or histogram cannot be displayed during movie recording.
-(The display will disappear when you start recording a movie.)

-- When movie recording starts, the movie recording remaining time will change to the elapsed time.
+- The electronic level is not displayed when the AF method is set to +Tracking or the camera is connected via HDMI to a television. - The electronic level, grid lines, or histogram cannot be displayed during movie recording.
+(The display will disappear when you start recording a movie.) - When movie recording starts, the movie recording remaining time will change to the elapsed time.